Hendrik1704/Cornelius/README.md

 are compatible with the old one.

 The speed test comparing the old and the new version is implemented in the `main` executable.
-It performs the surface finding for 10 different cubes and repeats this 50k times for each cube to obtain a better time measurement.
+It performs the surface finding for 10000 different cubes and repeats this 1000 times for each cube to obtain a better time measurement.
 The average total execution time is then printed to the terminal.
-In the 3D case the new version needs roughly 75% of the execution time of the old version.
-The 4D case is only slightly faster compared to the old version.
+In the 3D case the new version needs roughly 62% of the execution time of the old version.
+The 4D case is currently 5% slower compared to the old version.